chetanbasuray/unifio/README.md

 - YAML parsing uses the official `yaml` library with unsafe tags disabled, and XML parsing relies on `xml2js` configured to block entity expansion.
 - CSV inputs are sanitized to neutralize formula-injection attempts when exported to spreadsheets.
 - Unifio only accepts UTF-8 textual data; binary or invalidly encoded payloads are rejected with a 400 error.

+### Base64 Encoding Is Not Encryption
+**Note:** Base64 is not encryption.
+It simply converts binary data to text form.
+Do not treat Base64 as a security mechanism.
+Anyone who intercepts a response can decode it instantly, so always encrypt sensitive information before sending it to Unifio.

 ## Hosting & Deployment
 Built with Node.js and deployed on Vercel.
 Forks can self-host by deploying the serverless function to any Node.js-compatible platform.